kdcptkai31/AdminR/README.md

 # AdminR

+Interview project for a Software Engineering position.
 For a breakdown, go to the .pdf.